 Interactions Dashboard¶

-Interactions store the bot interactions.
-You can use the logs to review your bot’s performance and troubleshoot issues with conversations.
+Interactions store the AI Agents interactions.
+You can use the logs to review your AI Agent’s performance and troubleshoot issues with conversations.

 To view the Interactions dashboard, follow the steps: